mindyouragents/mindyouragents.github.io/_posts/2025-02-23-live-streaming-part-2.markdown

 layout: post
 comments: false
 title:  "Distribution of streaming media - Part 2"
 excerpt: "Distribution of streaming media is best done over HLS or MPEG-DASH.
-Modern browsers are equipped to handle media streams simply using HTML5 with media source extensions and can play HLS seamlessly."
+Modern browsers are equipped to handle media streams simply using HTML5 with media source extensions and can play HLS seamlessly.
+Interestingly almost all video infrastructure we know today are powered by FFmpeg."
 date:   2025-02-23 10:00:00
 ---